Leggett-Garg inequalities with deformed Pegg-Barnett phase observables: Derivation of the LGI of the observable

-with $s\to\infty$, the coherent state $|\alpha\rangle$ shows the minimum uncertainty \cite{Barnett1997,Buzek1992}.
+holds for $|\alpha|\gg 1$ where $\hat{n}$ is the number operator of bosons and $\hat{\phi}$ is the Pegg--Barnett phase operator defined in Eq.~(\ref{Pegg-Barnett-phase-operator-0}) with $s\to\infty$, the coherent state $|\alpha\rangle$ shows the minimum uncertainty \cite{Barnett1997,Buzek1992}.
 However, Fig.~\ref{figure-10} tells us that large $|\alpha|$ reveals the violation of the LGI.
 Thus, $|\alpha\rangle$ keeps its nonclassical properties and it cannot be described with classical theory.

 Next as shown in Figs.~\ref{figure-05ab}~(b) and \ref{figure-09}, if we introduce dissipation, $K_{3}$ approaches zero as $\tau$ becomes larger and $r$ decreases exponentially as $\Gamma$ becomes larger.
 It was reported that quantum properties of a damped two-level system decay exponentially in time because of the coupling to the thermal reservoir \cite{Friedenberger2017}.
 In the current paper, we assume that there is no thermal fluctuation of the external reservoir but the boson system suffers from dissipation due to the interaction with the zero-temperature environment.
 In this scenario, we show the exponential decay of the LGI.
 Thus, we can conclude that the interaction with the external system causes the reduction of quantumness, for example, the violation of the LGI, for the system.